ccen7166/Securing-Cloud-Applications/README.md

 ### Skills Learned

--A better understanding of cloud networking fundamentals -Developed and designed a cyber-blog web application using Azure’s Cloud services and Docker -Created and stored SSL certificates in Azure’s Key Vault, and bound them to secure the web application.
+- A better understanding of cloud networking fundamentals
+- Developed and designed a cyber-blog web application using Azure’s Cloud services and Docker
+- Created and stored SSL certificates in Azure’s Key Vault, and bound them to secure the web application.
--Protected the web application by utilizing Azure’s Security features, such as the Azure WAF, and Security Center.
+- Protected the web application by utilizing Azure’s Security features, such as the Azure WAF, and Security Center.

 ### Tools Used

--Azure: {Keyvaults, App Services, WAF}
+- Azure: {Keyvaults, App Services, WAF}
--GoDaddy domain managment
+- GoDaddy domain managment
--PHP 8.2 (backend)
+- PHP 8.2 (backend)
--HTML/CSS (frontend)
+- HTML/CSS (frontend)
--Docker
--OpenSSL
+- Docker
+- OpenSSL

 ## Steps